-- The 2000 Shaft stars Samuel L. Jackson as the nephew of the original, played by Richard Roundtree who makes a cameo appearance.
+- Shaft (2000) stars Samuel L. Jackson as the nephew of the original Shaft, played by Richard Roundtree who makes a cameo appearance.

 - The Air Bud movies transitioned into this with Air Buddies which focuses on the sports-playing Golden Retriever's puppies.
 Later movies however moved away from sports and more into common adventure.

 - Ace Ventura Jr., concerning the adventures of a fat kid with the classic Ace's hairstyle.
 A horrible idea, further plagued by the fact it is a sequel to a Jim Carrey movie(s) that doesn't have Jim Carrey in it and is a sequel to a franchise that was fifteen years old at its release.

 - The Fly II focuses on Brundle's son.